mmichlin66/mimcss/web/guide/introduction.md

 import * as css from "mimcss"
 ```

-Mimcss provides [Reference](../typedoc.html) documents for developers, which undergoes constant improvements.
+Mimcss provides [Reference](../typedoc.html) documents for developers, which undergo constant improvements.
 Mimcss also provides a [Playground](../demo/playground.html), where you can explore Mimcss examples as well as write your own TypeScript code using Mimcss features and immediately see the results.

 ## Quick start
 Let's assume that you need to create simple styles for a class and an element ID.
 With CSS you would create a CSS file: